btc-keygen

 Receiving Bitcoin

-To receive Bitcoin, share your address (the bc1q... string) with the person or service sending you funds.
-You can share it by text message, email, or any other channel — the address is public information and cannot be used to steal your Bitcoin.
+Share your address (the bc1q… string) with the sender.
+You can share it by text, email, or any other channel — the address is public information and cannot be used to steal your Bitcoin.

-You can check whether Bitcoin has arrived at your address using any public block explorer (for example, search your address on mempool.space or blockchair.com).
+Check whether Bitcoin has arrived using any public block explorer (for example, search your address on mempool.space or blockchair.com).
 You do not need your private key to check your balance — only to spend.

 Spending Bitcoin

-When you want to spend the Bitcoin stored at your address, you need to import your WIF private key into a wallet application.
-Here is how that works with common wallets:
+When you want to spend the Bitcoin stored at your address, you need to import your WIF private key into a wallet application:

-1. Install a Bitcoin wallet that supports WIF import (examples: Electrum, BlueWallet, Sparrow Wallet).
+1. Install a Bitcoin wallet that supports WIF import — for example Electrum, BlueWallet, or Sparrow Wallet.

 4. The wallet will recognize the key, find the associated address, and show your balance.

-5. You can now send Bitcoin from that address like you would from any wallet.
+5. You can now send Bitcoin from that address.

-Important: When you import or sweep a private key, you are exposing it to that device.
-Only do this on a trusted device, ideally one you control.
+Important.
+When you import or sweep a private key, you are exposing it to that device.
+Only do this on a trusted device.
 After spending, if you want to continue using cold storage, generate a new keypair for the remaining funds rather than reusing the same key.

 Security design

 This tool was designed as if every run could protect someone's life savings.
-Here is what's under the hood, in plain language:
+Here is what is under the hood, in plain language:

 For the full technical threat model, security assumptions, and dependency analysis, see the design documentation in the repository.